YuriiSavchenko1991/Portfolio/README.md

 ## **About me 👋**

 Hi, my name is Yurii.
-Experienced QA Engineer with three years of hands-on experience in software quality assurance and testing across diverse projects and platforms.
+Experienced QA Engineer with four years of hands-on experience in software quality assurance and testing across diverse projects and platforms.
 Proficient in creating and executing test plans, checklists, identifying defects, and ensuring product functionality meets high-quality standards.
 Skilled in various testing methodologies including functional testing, smoke, sanity and regression testing.
 Possesses strong analytical abilities to troubleshoot issues and collaborate effectively with cross-functional teams to deliver reliable software solutions.
 Able to utilize testing tools and frameworks to streamline processes and enhance product reliability.
 Committed to continuous learning and staying updated with new technologies in the QA field to drive innovation and improve testing practices.

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/savchenko-yurii/)